 Dividends from these investments in equity instruments are recognized in profit or loss when the Group's right to receive the dividends is established.
-Dividends are included in the "other operating income" in profit or loss.
+Dividend income are included in "other operating income" in profit or loss.

 Impairment of financial assets